Xayvay/DrivingHistory/README.md

 ### ReportProcessor class

-After changing fileprocessor class to reportProcessor I believe it needs to have:
+I changed my fileprocessor class to reportsprocessor because it is ultimately processing a report with the correct driving history.
+It will need to:

 - Read a file
 - Determine all the key drivers without duplicates